2009 Aftonbladet Israel controversy: Government

-The Israeli Foreign Minister, Avigdor Lieberman, told Army Radio, "What angers us is that the Swedish government didn't condemn it but hastened to reprimand the ambassador who did find it right to condemn" the story, which he compared to historic anti-Semitic tracts.
+The Israeli Foreign Minister, Avigdor Lieberman, told Army Radio, "What angers us is that the Swedish government didn't condemn it but hastened to reprimand the ambassador who did find it right to condemn" the story, which he compared to historic antisemitic tracts.
 He accused Sweden of hypocrisy and called the affair "an odor of anti-Semitism".
 Lieberman noted the Swedish condemnation of the Muhammed cartoons affair in 2005 as well as Sweden's shutdown of an Internet site in the country that had posted the caricatures and the Swedish foreign minister's letter of apology to the president of Yemen for doing so.
-He had criticized Sweden for its silence earlier that year when the Malmö decided not to allow spectators to a Davis Cup match between Sweden and Israel.
+He had criticized Sweden for its silence earlier that year when the city of Malmö decided not to allow spectators to a Davis Cup match between Sweden and Israel.

 The Israeli Interior Minister, Eli Yishai, said that he would act to prevent the paper's reporters from receiving work permits in Israel.
 The Welfare and Social Services Minister, Isaac Herzog, said that Israel should take legal steps against the paper.
 When asked why Israel did not investigate the article's claims, Israel's envoy to Sweden, Benny Dagan, said: "Why don't we investigate why the Mossad and the Jews were behind the bombing of the twin towers?
 Why won't we investigate why Jews are spreading AIDS in the Arab countries?
 Why won't we investigate why Jews killed Christian children and took their blood and organs to bake matzot on Pessah?"